BagpipesRbetter/BagpipesRbetter.github.io/README.md

 ## things That I've Done {**Past**}
 just a small colection of things that I've done in the past:
-- <a href="https://github.com/BagpipesRbetter/PeruAi">A Chatbot Using Ollama In Python(WIP)</a>
+- <a href="https://github.com/BagpipesRbetter/PeruAi">A Chatbot Using Ollama In Python(WIP).</a>
-- <a href="https://github.com/BagpipesRbetter/SaintCon24-ESP32-Recode">A SaintCon24 ESP32 Recode(WIP)</a>
+- <a href="https://github.com/BagpipesRbetter/SaintCon24-ESP32-Recode">A SaintCon24 ESP32 Recode(WIP).</a>
-- a tech internship at American Fork High School
+- a Software Dev And Programing internship at American Fork High School.
+(See Linkedin<a href="https://lnkedin.com/evanjbarclay"> For More Info</a>)
-- a google appscript that manages some of the teacher logs on students, this was done at my internship at American Fork High School
+- Developed a Google Apps Script to manage and streamline teacher logs for student records during my internship at American Fork High School.
-- a IT internship with IT director at American Fork High School
+- a IT internship with IT director at American Fork High School.
+(See Linkedin<a href="https://lnkedin.com/evanjbarclay"> For More Info</a>)
+-

 ## SKILLS!